BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 This tool, developed in Python, interacts seamlessly with various AI APIs, including OpenAI's GPT-3.5, Google's PaLM, and Cohere's language models.
 Users can submit requests and retrieve responses for the same input, with collected responses organized and stored in a CSV file for easy comparison and analysis.
 The tool computes similarities based on the expected outputs of the AIs, enabling users to evaluate the performance of different models efficiently.
 With a focus on usability, this automated solution streamlines the process of performance assessment across multiple AI platforms.

+The project aims to facilitate in-depth analysis and comparison of AI models, making it an essential resource for researchers, developers, and enthusiasts in the field of Artificial Intelligence.

 ---

 </div>